 If you are having any symptoms such as eye redness, eye pain, or other non-routine eye problems, then you do not need "vision insurance" for that.
 We can bill it to your regular medical insurance as a specialist office visit.

 Yes, all the lenses.
 We have our own lab, and we have access to other independent labs.
 We can customize them just the way you like it.

 At the Capitol Hill location, most of the time you can find a 2-hour spot on our block.
-Around 4:00 it gets tougher, but there are a few garages close by.
+Around 4 it gets tougher but there are a few garages close by.

 This is the #1 FAQ.
 It means your eye focuses light at one plane differently than light at the opposite plane.
 For example, you may see the vertical part of a letter more clearly than the horizontal part.
 Or it could be one part of the letter X more clearly than the other part if your astigmatism is oblique.